-B) The same eye-catching, professional-looking website, but at a much cheaper price than the cost of getting option “A” above.
+B) The same eye-catching, professional-looking site, but at a cost that is significantly less than the cost of getting option ”A” above built.

-If you picked option ”B” above, then you need to know more about WordPress, why WordPress can give you an attractive, professional-looking and fully functional website that could turn out to be far less expensive to build than websites built using a website building tool … and how to tell the two apart!
+If you picked option “B”, then you need to learn more about WordPress, why WordPress can provide you with a professional-looking website that could cost far less to build than websites which are built using traditional web editor tools … and how to tell the two types apart!

-WordPress is the world’s leading online publishing platform and content management system (CMS).
-It is a flexible and powerful CMS application that is ideally suited for local businesses.
+WordPress is the world’s most popular online publishing platform and content management system (CMS).
+It is a flexible and powerful CMS platform suitable for small, medium and even large businesses.

-Whether your reason for having an online presence is for personal blogging or business use, WordPress is easy enough for a newbie with no web design skills to use and manage, and offers an array of helpful functions that make your web site highly effective in terms of getting your content published and indexed by search engines, promoting visitor interaction, generating business leads and sales, scalability, etc.
+Whether your reason for having a digital presence is for personal blogging or business use, WordPress is easy enough for a newbie with no programming skills to use and manage, and offers many helpful features that make your web site highly effective in terms of getting your content published, promoting visitor interaction, generating business leads and sales, enhancing your site’s capabilities, scalability, etc.

 With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, your website is probably powered by WordPress too.

-And if you don’t have a website yet, or are considering getting one built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built for very little cost?
+And if you don’t have a website yet, or are thinking of getting a website built, then wouldn’t it be great to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for your business for very little cost?

-How Can I Check If A Web Site Was Built With WordPress?
+How Can I Tell If My Website Was Built With WordPress?

-Do you need to know if a website was built using WordPress?
-Maybe you’ve come to our site because you’ve heard or read about WordPress, and you’re now wondering if your site was built using the WordPress software, or some other CMS application.
+Do you need to know if a website is powered by WordPress?
+Maybe you’ve come to this page because you’ve heard or read wonderful things about WordPress, and you’re now wondering if your site was built using the WordPress software, or some other CMS.